 For now, though, just know that you don’t have to be alone.”

 I can hear the relief in her voice, as she tells me that she’d like to come in to meet with us.
-I ask which location she’d prefer – Shawnee or Overland Park, and then proceed to set an appointment for her at a time that is convenient for her to come in.
+I ask what day and time would work best for her, and then proceed to set an appointment for her at a time that is convenient for her to come in.
 I give her one last word of encouragement, “When you come, you will get to meet with a trained client advocate.
 She will spend time with you and help you sort through your pregnancy options if you are still unsure about what you want to do.